hozkinz/ArtRateBot/README.md

 Receiving feedback from artist's has helped us ensure that credit and copyright is adhered to.

 ## Limitations
 Currently, we are struggling to implement a saving of the database function.
-As the bot operates now, all linked artwork and corresponding ratings will be lost should the bot need to be restarted.
+As the bot operates now, all linked artwork and corresponding ratings will be lost if/when the bot is restarted.

 The reactions required to interact with .rate are posted under the message of the user who requested to rate a piece of artwork.
 It would be better if these reactions were linked to the message that send the artwork.